 The Computing RET program hosted by the University of Notre Dame campus is projected to run for 7 weeks (~40-hours per week) from mid-to-late June to early August in 2024.
 (Unavailability for short segments in this window will not impact your eligibility, and is something we can work around.)

 Please note that we anticiapte that this site will primarily be focused on (1) in-service teachers in Grades 3-8 and (2) pre-service teachers who aim to teach in Grades 3-8. ~8-10 positions are avaiable for teachers at these grade-levels.
 That said, we also anticipate ~4-6 slots for in-service high school teachers as well.

 - A stipend of $7000

 - A stipend of $1500 during the Academic Year for materials to implement developed K-12 curricular module

 - 3 non-degree graduate credit hours

-An overview of possible projects can be found here.
+Examples of recent RET research projects and associated classroom modules can be found here.